moseschmiedel/bachelor-thesis/text/thesis.typ

     )
 )
 #v(-1em)
 The devices that were used for the experiments were described previously in @implementation.
-For all experiments the LoRa transceiver was configured with following parameters.
+For all experiments, the LoRa transceiver was configured with following parameters.
 #figure(
     caption: "LoRa transceiver configuration",